 6 Ways Humans Influence the Weather

-If you’ve ever spent any length of time on Twitter or talking to friends from northern California, you’ve probably heard a thing or two about humans secretly having the ability to control the weather.
-While we don’t have the capability to control the weather outside of the movies, we humans and our everyday activities really are able to indirectly influence the weather in ways that go far beyond our production of greenhouse gases.
+If you've ever spent any length of time on Twitter, you've probably heard a thing or two about humans secretly having the ability to control the weather.
+While that talent only exists in movies, we humans and our everyday activities do indirectly influence the weather in ways that go far beyond our production of greenhouse gases.
 Climate scientists and meteorologists have documented these effects for years.

 1. CITIES FORM HEAT ISLANDS.